Home » Circumcision Debate | Advantages and Disadvantages

 The AAP’s endorsement of circumcision cites medical issues which may be more prevalent by a few percentage points (sometimes fractions thereof) in the intact male: urinary tract infections, increased chances of STDs including HPV, HIV and others, as well as reduction in penile cancer.
-However many experts contest there claims.
+However, many experts contest their claims.
 These alleged claims of medical benefits are all contingent on possibility, not probability.
 The advantages and disadvantages of circumcision are still highly debated.

 What expectant parents must do is weigh the danger in these (mostly) adult threats against the safety of their newborn and his adult sexual health.
 Expectant parents must also consider the side effects of circumcision, and consider the idea that circumcision is harmful to babies.

 While Debating Circumcision Advantages and Disadvantages, Parents Can Be Oblivious to Future